 I know you’re excited to start your business.
 You may be thinking, “Come on, Justin!
 Enough is enough.
 I’m tired of this prep work.
 Let’s get down to business.”
 Well, time out.
 Before hitting the hardwood, you need to assemble your team… a professional advisory team of players to help with technical matters.
 You will need to establish your business as an entity, get advice about tax issues, seek loans from investors, on an on.
 You will need professional help from these highly educated and professional business advisors.

 When preparing your personal financials for business ownership, you need to do a personal financial assessment.
 Determine whether you are asset-rich or asset-poor, then make needed adjustments to increase your net worth.
 While you’re examining and increasing your net worth, you also need to increase your personal cash flow.
-Not only do you want to increase assets and decrease liabilities, you want to increase income and decrease expenses.
-Don’t just prepare a financial statement.
+Not only do you want to increase assets and decrease liabilities, but you also want to increase income and decrease expenses.
+Don’t just prepare your financial statement.
 Build your personal budget.
 Then, use what you learn to decide what changes you need to make to your personal finances before you start your business.